vmyazin/tapirio/content/articles/wordpress-vs-tapirio.md

 The underlying stack is very light and swift.
 We based our server on ExpressJS (which is written in Node) that runs locally and on the server without taking up a lot of CPU or memory.

 2. ### Easy installation
-Clone the Git, launch your favorite code editor app, update the preferences file, install dependencies (with just one command) and you are good to go.
+Clone the Git repo, launch your favorite code editor app, update the preferences file, install dependencies and you are good to go.

 3. ### No database
 It’s so much easier to deploy and migrate a solution that doesn’t rely upon a database.
 Tapirio uses Markdown format with extendable meta configuration in each blog article file.
 You can add a database if you want since there are no limits.